noahehall/theBookOfNoah/0current/languages/javascript/react.md

 ## gotchas

+- sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
+  - This is called “lifting state up”
 - Returning null from a component’s render method does not affect the firing of the component’s lifecycle methods
 - array elements and keys
   - keys are not needed if each item is a component